extremq/blog/_posts/2023-05-20-introduction.md

 # Hosting
 I'm hosting this using [Netlify](https://netlify.com).
 It's free and it's a CI/CD[^ci-cd] service.
 I just push my code to GitHub and Netlify builds and deploys the site for me.
 It's great!

+> Edit: I'm now using [Vercel](https://vercel.com) because of Next.js which I'm using for my other projects.

 I bought this domain from [GoDaddy](https://godaddy.com).
 Since I am an EU citizen, I could get it really cheap and it has domain privacy[^domain-privacy] included.
 Less money for GoDaddy, more money for me!

 # Conclusion